stanfordnlp/phrasal/README.txt

-Phrasal machine translation package - beta release 0
+Phrasal machine translation package
 ====================================================

-Welcome to the Phrasal machine translation package beta release 0!
+Welcome to the Phrasal machine translation package!

 License:
 ========

 Phrasal is licensed under the GPL.
 For details, please see the file LICENSE.txt in the root directory of this software package.

-Copyright (c) 2007-2010 The Board of Trustees of The Leland Stanford Junior University.
+Copyright (c) 2007-2012 The Board of Trustees of The Leland Stanford Junior University.
 All Rights Reserved.

 Dependencies:
 =============

-The Phrasal decoder requires that you also install the Stanford CoreNLP software package.
-This beta release is compatible with CoreNLP version 1.0.2, which can be downloaded from:
+The Phrasal decoder requires that you also install the latest Stanford CoreNLP software package, which can be downloaded from:

 http://nlp.stanford.edu/software/corenlp.shtml